-What helped me make the decision of studying the master of education was that there was the possibility to tailor the program to my interests through the elective subjects or doing majors in different areas, to which I chose the one that fits the best for my career purposes, which is the Leadership and Management major.
+What helped me make the decision to study the Master of Education was the ability to tailor the program to my interests through the elective subjects or doing majors in different areas.
+I chose the specialisation that best fits my career purposes, which is Leadership and Management.

 Q: What are you enjoying most about studying at the Melbourne Graduate School of Education?